Running Network Simulations with BMTK#

 output/vm_reports.h5 contains membrane traces of selected cells in SONATA formated hdf5 file.

-ouput/ecp.h5 contains local field potential (LFP) recordings from all the biophysically detailed cells, as recorded from a simulated electroded, and saved in SONATA hdf5 format.
+ouput/ecp.h5 contains local field potential (LFP) recordings from all the biophysically detailed cells, as recorded from simulated electrodes, and saved in the SONATA hdf5 format.

 Simulation Engines#

-BMTK standarizes and abstracts the simulation process so that users can easily switch between models types with having to learn a whole new API, however there are still important differences between the varying Simulation Engines.
+BMTK standardizes and abstracts the simulation process so that users can easily switch between model types without having to learn a whole new API.
+However, there are still important differences between the varying Simulation Engines.
 Some may excpect certain parameters and attributes (e.g. compartmental models will expect cells to have a defined morphology).
-Similarily some may contain extra features and capabilities.
+Similarily, some may contain extra features and capabilities.

-To learn more about the requirements and capabilities for the model(s) of your attention please see their respective user guides.
+To learn more about the requirements and capabilities for the model(s) of your interest, please refer to the user guides of the corresponding simulation engine:

 BioNet - Multicompartment Biophysicaly Detailed Simulation

-BioNet utilizes the NEURON simulator tool to allow simulation of multicompartment cell models.
-It can encorporate a cells full morphology into model and the simulation; allowing you to simulate apects including ion flow, intracellular and extracellular membrane comptanence, and synaptic location and density.
+BioNet utilizes the NEURON simulator to allow simulation of multicompartment cell models.
+It can incorporate cells’ full morphology into a model and a simulation, allowing you to simulate aspects including ion flow, membrane properties, and synaptic location and density.

 PointNet - point-neuron based models

-PointNet utlizes the NEST simulator for simulation of networks of point-neuron models, including Allen’s glif models, izhieckcih models, hodgkin-huxley, and many more.
+PointNet utlizes the NEST simulator for simulation of networks of point-neuron models, including Allen’s GLIF models, Izhikevich models, Hodgkin-Huxley, and many more.
 Most PointNet network models run faster with less overhead than BioNet and is a good starting point.

 FilterNet - Receptive Field Filter Models

-FilterNet allows modelers to play visual or auditory onto a receptive field model to generate realistic firing rates and spike trains based on the spatio-temporal properties of the stimuli.
-The results of which can be used by compartmental and point models as realistic stimuli.
+FilterNet allows users to play visual or auditory stimuli onto a linear-nonlinear filter model to generate realistic firing rates and spike trains based on the spatio-temporal properties of the stimuli.
+The results of which can be used by BioNet and PointNet as realistic stimuli.

 PopNet - Population Wide Firing Rates Models